ARTAS® Procedure

 JIM’S ARTAS® EXPERIENCE

-Dr. Berman performs ARTAS® hair transplant on President & CEO of ARTAS® manufacturer, Venus Concept, Inc.
+Berman Skin Institute performs ARTAS® hair transplant on President & CEO of ARTAS® manufacturer, Venus Concept, Inc.

 The ARTAS® Procedure vs. Strip Surgery